Greece Moments Greece Moments

 #7 Hiking on Andros: Panorama from the Rock Chapel

-Andros is a still quite unknown hiking paradise in Greece with a network of over 150 km of trails consisting of about 20 routes.
-Thanks to the association Andros Routes the hiking trails are perfectly marked, making it easy to find your way around the island.
+Andros is a still relatively unknown hiking paradise in Greece, with a network of over 150 km of trails spread across about 20 routes.
+Thanks to the association Andros Routes, the hiking trails are perfectly marked, making it easy to find your way around the island.

 Hiking on Andros is a treat for every nature lover, especially in spring.
-Between babbling streams, you walk along old watermills, over historic stone bridges and to lonely chapels, always accompanied by lush blossoms.
+Winding between babbling streams, you pass old watermills, cross historic stone bridges and discover lonely chapels, all surrounded by lush blossoms.

-A particularly attractive route is the Route 12 from Vourkoti to Arni, which leads, among other things, to the Kouvara, the highest mountain ridge of Andros with 997 m.
+A particularly attractive route is Route 12 from Vourkoti to Arni, which leads, among other things, to the Kouvara, the highest mountain ridge of Andros at 997 m.
 We only walked a short section of this route to the rock chapel of Profitis Ilias.

 andros wanderung profitis ilias